-Every year termites cause millions of dollars worth of damage to Australian properties, often because the homeowners is unaware that they even have termites in their home.
+Every year termites cause millions of dollars worth of damage to Australian properties, often because the homeowner is unaware that they even have termites in their home.

-Termites build a network of underground tunnels to branch out from their nest in search of food that can extend up to 100m away from the nest.
-The purpose of having Kordon installed in your home is to;
+Termites build a network of underground tunnels to branch out from their nest in search of food that can extend up to 100 metres away from the nest.
+The purpose of having Kordon installed in your home is to:

-- Form a physical barrier between your home and the ground.
+- Form a physical system between your home and the ground.

-- Ensure that if you do have termites in your home, the signs will be visible to the homeowner or a Bayer accredited pest control professional during a termite inspection.
+- Ensure that if you do have termites in your home or are trying to enter, the signs will be visible to the homeowner or an Envu Accredited Timber Pest Inspector during a termite inspection.

-These above ground tunnels, also known as “mud tracks”, can be easily spotted by a Bayer accredited pest control professional during an annual inspection.
+These above-ground tunnels, also known as 'mud tracks', can be spotted easily by an Envu Accredited Timber Pest Inspector during an annual inspection.
 This will ensure that the presence of termites is discovered early on, which could save homeowners thousands of dollars worth of timber repairs.

-Kordon Termite Barrier is an essential part of the construction of any home, as it protects your home from subterranean entry by termites.
+Kordon Termite System is an essential part of the construction of any home, as it protects your home from concealed subterranean entry by termites.

 Unfortunately, having a concrete slab isn’t enough to ensure your home is protected from underground termite entry.